top of page

 7. Consider Energy-Efficient Upgrades (When It Makes Sense)

 If your doors or windows are older, winter is a good time to evaluate whether replacement might be worthwhile.
+Modern options like:

 • Double- or triple-pane windows